imics-lab/tts-cgan/README.md

 ---
 **Code structure:**

 **TransCGN_model.py**: The tts-cgan model architecture.
 It contains the code of the transformor-based generator and discriminator.
-The generator has embeded label information.
+The generator has embedded labels.
 The discriminator has two classficatio heads, one is for adversarial classification and another one is for categorical classfication.
 **trainCGAN.py**: Contains code for model initialization, load dataset, and training process.
 Several intermediate results will show on the Tensorboard.

 **Dataloader.py**: The PyTorch dataloader written for loading mitbih heat beat signals.
 Download the dataset mitbih_train.csv and mitbih_test.csv from [here](https://www.kaggle.com/code/azazurrehmanbutt/ecg-classification-using-cnn-lstm/data?scriptVersionId=74982392) and save it to your code directory.

-**synDataloader.py**: The PyTorch dataloader written for loading mitbih synthetic signals from trained generator model.
+**synDataloader.py**: The PyTorch dataloader written for loading mitbih synthetic signals from pre-trained generator.

 **mitbih_checkpoint**: A pretrained TTS-CGAN checkpoint.

-**cgan_functions.py**, utils.py: contains some helper functions.
+**cgan_functions.py, utils.py**: contains some helper functions.

 **adamw.py**: adamw implementation.